top of page

 6. It’s your passion, so it won’t feel like work and will help you push-through in tough times

 7. Niching decreases the size of your audience in a good way.
-10 fans beats 100 'followers'
+10 believers beats 100 'followers'

 8. You only need 1 client, at a time.
 You're not a supermarket